ELG$\times$LRG distribution through dark matter halo dynamics: Introduction

 Significant progress has been made in recent years with HOD \citep[e.g.,][]{2016MNRAS.462.2218F,2016MNRAS.459.3040G,2018MNRAS.474.4024G,2020MNRAS.499.5486A,2020MNRAS.497..581A,2021MNRAS.502.3599H,2021MNRAS.501.1603H,2022MNRAS.510.3301Y, 2023JCAP...10..016R,2025MNRAS.538.1216Y} and SHAM \citep[e.g.,][]{2016MNRAS.461.3421F,2017MNRAS.472..550F,2016MNRAS.460.1173R,2016MNRAS.460.3100C,2021MNRAS.504.5205C,2022MNRAS.516...57Y,2022MNRAS.509.1614F,2023MNRAS.520..489C,2024ApJ...961...74G, 2024A&A...689A..66O} models capable of reproducing, with different levels of precision, the clustering signals of galaxy multi-tracers and their evolution with redshift.
 However, these models still lack a comprehensive physical interpretation of the ELG configuration and its connection with LRGs, particularly in understanding the impact of peculiar motions and intra-halo dynamics on the small-scale anisotropic clustering and quenching mechanisms.

-As part of the \textit{MUSICA}\footnote{\textit{MUlti-tracer Skies for hIgh-precision Cosmological Analyses}} project, within the \textit{COSMIC SIGNAL}\footnote{\textit{COSMIC SImulated Galaxy Networks Applied on Lightcones}} mock pipeline, in this work we present a novel physically motivated Halo Occupation Model (``\textsc{Hom}e'', hereafter) to produce high-fidelity reference catalogs for DESI Y1 ELG, LRG and ELG$\times$LRG tracers based on the \textsc{AbacusSummit} simulation suite.
+In this work we present a novel physically motivated Halo Occupation Model (``\textsc{Hom}e'', hereafter) to produce high-fidelity reference catalogs for DESI Y1 ELG, LRG and ELG$\times$LRG tracers based on the \textsc{AbacusSummit}\footnote{\url{https://abacussummit.readthedocs.io/en/latest/abacus.html}} simulation suite.
 This new approach includes a dynamical treatment of satellite halos---not tracked by the halo finder in the simulation---via dark-matter (DM) particle positions, and is \emph{applicable to any galaxy survey, galaxy tracer, and simulation}.

+Note that a key strength of \ho is its generality, as it can be applied to simulations that do not resolve (or output) substructures--such as \textsc{AbacusSummit}--as well as to those that do, such as \textsc{Uchuu} \citep{2021MNRAS.506.4210I}.